IteraSuite Logo

 !

-Using 'Original Resolution' images on a mobile-first website
+Using giant, 'Original Resolution' images on a mobile phone

 !

-Uploading PNGs when a compressed JPG would suffice
+Uploading heavy PNG files when a compressed JPG would work just fine

 !